fico-xpress/mosel/README.md

 * Mosel model and program examples: [Examples database](http://examples.xpress.fico.com/example.pl#mosel)

 ## Installation
 If you do not have any recent installation of FICO Xpress, download the free Xpress Community Edition from [Xpress Community Edition download](https://content.fico.com/xpress-optimization-community-license), located on FICO's website.
-Please note that this download is solely governed under FICO's Xpress Community License, *Shrinkwrap License Agreement, FICO Xpress Optimization Suite, FICO Xpress Insight*.
+Please note that this download is solely governed under FICO's Xpress Community License, [Shrinkwrap License Agreement, FICO Xpress Optimization Suite, FICO Xpress Insight](https://www.fico.com/en/shrinkwrap-license-agreement-fico-xpress-optimization-suite-on-premises).

 #### Requirements
 > Mosel modules are C programs, you need a C compiler to generate new DSO.